Lumakras

 What is Lumakras?

-Lumakras is used to treat non-small cell lung cancer (NSCLC) in adults:
+Lumakras is used to treat KRAS G12C-mutated non-small cell lung cancer (NSCLC) or colorectal cancer (CRC) in adults.
+It is an oral tablet that is taken once a day.

-This approval is under the accelerated approval designation and continued approval may be contingent upon a clinical benefit being shown in future clinical trials.
+- This indication is approved under accelerated approval designation based on overall response rate (ORR) and duration of response (DOR).
+Continued approval may be contingent upon a continued clinical benefit being shown in confirmatory clinical trials

-Lumakras is also approved for KRAS G12C-mutated metastatic colorectal cancer (mCRC) in combination with panitumumab (Vectibix) in adults who have received prior fluoropyrimidine, oxaliplatin, and irinotecan-based chemotherapy.
+- KRAS G12C-mutated Metastatic Colorectal Cancer (mCRC) in combination with panitumumab, in adults who have previously received certain chemotherapy medicines (fluoropyrimidine-, oxaliplatin-, and irinotecan-based chemotherapy)

 Your healthcare provider will perform a test to make sure that Lumakras is right for you.